calvinchengx/learngeventsocketio/docs/source/general_concepts.rst

 In this section, we want to set the fundamentals knowledge required to understand how greenlets, pthreads (python threading for multithreading) and processes (python's multiprocessing) module work, so we can better understand the details involved in implementing python gevent.

-What's the difference betweeen concurrency and parallelism?
+What's the difference between concurrency and parallelism?
 --------------------------------------------------------------

 When we talk about implementing threads (whether greenlets or pthreads) and processes, what we are really trying to achieve is concurrency and/or parallelism.